Amazon Rainforest, Brazil/Peru/Ecuador

 • Dry Season (June to November): Paths are substantially more accessible, and the jungle is more apparent due to the lower water levels.
 Also, aquatic animals are visible to humans near the water source.

-• Wet Season (December to May): A unique experience of flooded tropical forests with rivers stretching high into the air is an eerie image, one that can only be found amongst these Amazonian trees.
-One of the best features of these boat rides into the jungle is that they can reach almost every part of the rainforest, including what would be a dead end without such boats.
+• Wet Season (December to May): A unique experience of flooded tropical forests, with rivers stretching high into the air, is an eerie image that can only be found among these Amazonian trees.
+One of the best features of these boat rides into the jungle is that they can reach almost every part of the rainforest, including areas that would be inaccessible without such boats.

 Both seasons offer unique experiences, and many tourists plan their visit based on their preferred activities and weather conditions.